Fokke-/vue-bartender.js/README.md

 ## Directives

-The plugin will define the following global directives.
+The plugin will install the following global directives.

 ### v-bartender-open